nkkk98/MyGPURaytracer/README.md

 # MyGPURaytracer
 A high performance monte-carlo raytracer programmed with CUDA.
 There are various improval features such as AI denoising, cache first bounce, sort materials, arbitrary mesh loading. etc in it.
+The implementation of the paper "Edge-Avoiding A-Trous Wavelet Transform for fast Global Illumination Filtering" is in branch [atrous](https://github.com/Chluuu/MyGPURaytracer/tree/atrousDenoise) as it conflits with the AI denoise feature.

 ![obj](https://user-images.githubusercontent.com/28896013/144418444-ea196f8b-9dda-4874-b55d-6a8c6a2a4b94.png)